SQL queries in the management console

 See a reference list of supported queries in the PostgreSQL documentation.

-Every time you open the SQL tab, you must enter the username and password of the cluster user.
-This opens the cluster data structure and the SQL query input window.
+Every time you open the SQL tab, you must enter the username and password of the cluster user and select the database to connect to.
+This opens the database structure and the SQL query input window.

 Data structure visualization

 Once you have logged in, you can see the structure of the databases and tables in the cluster:

 Click on the table to see the first 1000 rows of the

 SELECT * query result for this table, 20 rows per page (Managed Service for PostgreSQL doesn't support full navigation through all the DB data).
 In the Query result offset field, you can set the offset for showing the results table.